Vocalic R types and word lists for speech therapy practice

 Why Vocalic R Words are Harder Than Other Sounds

-Vocalic R words need a particular coordination between the:
+Vocalic R words need precise coordination between the: Tongue movement, Mouth Airflow and Motor coordination.

 Example: